standardebooks/manual/8-typography.rst

 		<p>He often rolled his <i epub:type="z3998:grapheme">r</i>’s.</p>

 #.
-Individual letters that are *not* graphemes (for example letters that might be referring to names, the shapes of the letters themselves, or concepts) are *not* italicized.
+Individual letters that are *not* graphemes (for example letters that might be referring to names, the shapes of the letters themselves, musical notes or keys, or concepts) are *not* italicized.

 	.. code:: html